 1. Injection of produced water into disposal wells

 Deep well disposal consists of drilling other wells where the right conditions exist for injection and disposal of the produced water.
-To prevent groundwater contamination and to protect this reservoir and prevent its damage, adequate treatment is required.
-Many contaminants, including bacteria, scale, clay, rust, etc., can plug off the reservoir during water injection.
+To prevent new groundwater contamination and protect this reservoir and prevent its damage, adequate treatment is required.
+Many contaminants, including organic waste, bacteria, scale, clay, rust, petroleum, etc., can plug off the reservoir during water injection.

 2. Recycle and reuse of produced water back into the same well

-The reinjection of produced water to maintain reservoir pressure and to hydraulically drive oil toward a producing well accomplishes both purposes.
+The reinjection of produced water to maintain reservoir pressure and hydraulically drive oil toward a producing well accomplishes both main purposes.
 Water flooding or steam injection keeps the well under pressure, enhancing oil production and minimizing freshwater needs.
-Because this water will filter through the soils and rock structure, it must be treated to remove oil and scaling minerals so that plugging of the formation does not occur.
+Because this water will filter through the soils and rock structure, it must be treated to remove oil and to scale minerals so that plugging of the formation does not occur.

 3. Release the produced water for surface discharge

-This option, which could produce water for beneficial reuse such as irrigation, requires further treatment to comply with strict regulations that restrict the type and amount of pollutants than can be safely released to the environment without direct risk towards ecology and human health.
+This option, which could produce water for beneficial reuse such as irrigation, requires further treatment and management to comply with strict regulations that restrict the type and amount of pollutants that can be safely released to the environment without direct risk towards ecology and human health.

-The different possibilities of using produced water determines the spectrum of treatment technologies for produced water.
+The different possibilities of using produced water determine the spectrum of treatment and development technologies as well as resources for produced water.

 Overall, the treatment line depends on a broad range of parameters: